Tscubii/win11-intel-mac/README.md

 First we identify, format, and copy files to the USB.

-1. Extract the Assets `.zip` and enter the new folder
+1. Extract the win11-intel-mac-main `.zip` and enter the new folder
 2. Open `Watch-USB.command` and prepare to watch for changes
 3. Insert the USB and take note of the newest disk's identifier (e.g., disk2)
 4. Press Ctrl+C and close `Watch-USB.command`